bcorreia/panels.js/README.md

 ```

 ### Context
-The context object will be used to render the stage template and panel template.
+The context object will be used to render the stage-template and panel-template.
 ```javascript
 {
     "items": [